Trend Following Trading Strategies and Systems Explained (Including Backtest and Statistics)

 Which is the best trend indicator?
-That is a tough question to answer.
+That is a tricky question to answer.
 However, you don’t need any fancy tools to determine the trend.
-As you’ve probably discovered by now, the very simple moving average is a great tool for trend following:
+As you’ve probably discovered by now, the straightforward moving average is an excellent tool for trend following:

 The great advantage of a moving average is its simplicity.

 However, there are other tools in the arsenal you can use:

 How do you create a trend following system?

 Creating a trend system is not much different than developing or building other trading systems.
 The same logic applies to all of them: to make a good entry, to have a proper exit, and you might want to have a stop-loss, although most trading systems work better without stops.

 However, capturing trends is not about making a perfect entry and exit.
 The main aim is to capture big moves, not noise and minor fluctuations.
 This leaves room for margins because you are not occupied with catching tops and bottoms, which many traders are concerned about.

 Tops and bottoms are only clear in hindsight.
 Forget the tops and bottoms and focus on the big picture.